China November PMIs show economy cooling, argue for more stimulus

 Sources familiar with China's policy-making said leaders are prepared to lower rates again and loosen lending curbs on concerns that falling prices could cause a spike in bad loans, business failures and job losses.
 Prior to the rate cut, some policymakers had feared growth was on the verge of slipping below 7 percent, a level not seen since the global financial crisis.

-The PMI surveys also showed the labor market remained under stress, and other reports abound of many workers being kept on the payrolls of inefficient "zombie" companies.
+The PMI surveys also showed the labour market remained under stress, and other reports abound of many workers being kept on the payrolls of inefficient "zombie" companies.

 The official PMI has shown employment contracting mildly since June 2012, while the HSBC survey showed jobs shrank for the 13th straight month.

-"Disinflationary pressures remain strong while the labor market weakened further," said Qu Hongbin, the chief economist at HSBC, while noting that the rate cut last month should bolster property and manufacturing investment.
+"Disinflationary pressures remain strong while the labour market weakened further," said Qu Hongbin, the chief economist at HSBC, while noting that the rate cut last month should bolster property and manufacturing investment.

 "We continue to expect further monetary and fiscal easing measures to offset downside risks to growth.”